cspcheng/cspcheng.github.io/_pages/about.md

-I am a Research in the [School of Computer Science and Technology](https://cs.tongji.edu.cn/) at [Tongji University](https://en.tongji.edu.cn/).
+I am a Researcher in the [School of Computer Science and Technology](https://cs.tongji.edu.cn/) at [Tongji University](https://en.tongji.edu.cn/).
 I was a Junior Researcher in the School of Software Engineering at [East China Normal University](http://english.ecnu.edu.cn/) from March 2019 to January 2025.
 I received my BS and master degrees at Xi'an Jiaotong Univeristy in 2012 and 2014.
 I received my Ph.D. degree in Computer Science and Engineering, supervised by [Prof. Lei Chen](http://www.cse.ust.hk/~leichen) at Hong Kong University of Science and Technology in 2017.
 Then I worked with Prof. Lei Chen as a Post-Doc from October 2017 to March 2019.

 <!-- This website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on [GitHub Pages](https://pages.github.com). -->